truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 23.10.2 Ongoing Issues

+{{< enterprise >}}
+Some TrueNAS Enterprise HA systems can experience a panic if the admin configures iSCSI extents while the passive controller is in the process of setting up ALUA configuration.

+When setting up new deployments with many targets, fully configure all iSCSI extents and targets before enabling ALUA.{{< /enterprise >}}

 <a href="https://ixsystems.atlassian.net/issues/?filter=10501" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10.2 that are being resolved in a future TrueNAS SCALE release.

 ## 23.10.1.3 Changelog